ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 - [ ] [Data Department Glossary](https://github.com/ccao-data/wiki/blob/master/Handbook/Glossary.md) - The CCAO uses a lot of assessment- and office-specific jargon.
 Read through this glossary to get acquainted with some of the terms.
 - [ ] [Data Department Data Catalog](https://ccao-data.github.io/data-architecture) - Architecture overview and database documentation for all Data Department assets.
 Read through the landing page and explore the data catalog a bit.

-Additionally, take a moment to bookmark all the links marked with a :exclamation: under the "Useful Bookmarks" section of the [Resources](https://github.com/ccao-data/wiki/blob/master/Handbook/Resources.md) page.
+Additionally, take a moment to visit the [internal org-level README](https://github.com/ccao-data?view_as=member) and investigate the listed services.
+We highly recommend you use this page as your entrypoint to all work at the CCAO.

 If you have downtime while working, we highly recommend reading anything marked with a :star: on the [Resources](https://github.com/ccao-data/wiki/blob/master/Handbook/Resources.md) page.